rklymentiev/py-for-neuro/slides/chapter2_03_more_functions.md

     return round(pi, digits_to_round)
 ```

-Notes: What if you publish your function or just send it to someone so that can use it?
+Notes: What if you publish your function or send it to someone so that can use it?
 Usually, people don't want to read all the code inside the function to understand how to use it.
 So it's nice to provide a brief documentation (a doc-string) along with your function.
-You can see example on your left.
-You start right after the function header and use a string (``"""this is still a string"""``) to write down some short explanations on how yo use this function and what are the inputs/outputs.
+You can see example on the left.
+You start right after the function header and use a string (``"""this is still a string"""``) to write down some short explanations on how to use this function and what are the inputs/outputs.
 Although there are several ways of docsctring formats, you are free to write whatever you want.

 You can earn more about docstring formats [here](http://daouzli.com/blog/docstring.html).